Independent public reference library

 Note

-This glossary defines terms as they are generally used in the field of geroscience.
-Definitions may evolve as research progresses.
+This glossary defines terms as they are generally used in geroscience.
+Definitions and preferred frameworks can evolve as research develops.